xiaosuhu/midas-ai-in-research/docs/04_ethics_privacy.md

 - [ ] Retain human oversight for all research decisions

 ### **Documentation Templates**
-Your project can include templates for:
+To support transparency, reproducibility, and ethical AI use, this book provides a set of ready-to-use documentation templates.
+These include:

 - AI usage statements
 - Data provenance and preprocessing logs
 - Model card summaries
 - Ethics review checklists

-These help maintain transparency and reproducibility across projects.
+For examples and copy-ready templates, see the :ref:`documentation-templates-examples` section in the appendix of this book.

 ---